 GST The goods and services tax payable in accordance with the New Zealand Goods and Services Tax Act 1985.

+HSW Act means the Health and Safety at Work Act 2015.

-Notice A formal or legal communication from one Party to the other that meets the requirements of clause 14.
+Notice A communication from one Party to the other that meets the requirements of clause 14.

-Party The Buyer and the Supplier are each a Party to this Contract, and together are the Parties.
+Party The Buyer or the Supplier, and together they are the Parties.

-Personnel All individuals engaged by either Party in relation to this Contract, or the supply of Goods.
-Examples include: the owner of the business, its directors, employees, subcontractors, agents, external consultants, specialists, technical support and co-opted or seconded staff.
+Personnel All individuals engaged by either Party in relation to this Contract or the supply of Goods.

 Records All information and data necessary for the management of this Contract and the supply of Goods.
-Records include but are not limited to, reports, invoices, letters, emails, notes of meetings, photographs and other media recordings.
-Records can be printed hard copies or soft copies stored electronically.
+Records include, but are not limited to, reports, invoices, letters, emails, notes of meetings, photographs and other media recordings.
+Records can be hard copies or soft copies stored electronically.

 Schedule An attachment to this Contract with the title 'Schedule'.